MANOJTHECODE/Automation-of-Playlist/README.md

 ##### Preprocessing: Normalization and scaling of feature data to ensure comparability.
 ##### K-means clustering: Applying the K-means algorithm to group songs into clusters based on their feature similarities.
 ##### Playlist generation: Assigning songs to clusters and creating smaller playlists within each cluster.

+# Results:
+The project has been successfully implemented and tested, and the results are promising.
+The playlists created by the algorithm are highly personalized and reflect the user's music preferences.
+The algorithm can also adapt to changes in the user's preferences and update the playlists accordingly.